-We’ve put together 17 facts and tips to help you do just that.
+We’ve also put together 17 facts and tips to help you select a shingle color for your roof:

 - Color is too important a factor to ignore.
 Not only does it have a psychological effect (calming, soothing, exciting, etc.) on us, it can serve other purposes that we’ll explore more fully below.

 - How to choose shingle colors that complement your home?
 It’s helpful to start by thinking big.
 Then narrow down your choices.
 Here’s how.